Chapter 3 : The Die is Cast

 Disclaimer: I claim no ownership of J.K.
 Rowling’s work.

 The tyrant is a child of Pride

 --“Oedipus Rex” by Sophocles.*

 Portia successfully delayed her meeting with Grindelwald for two weeks.
 She pretended to worry over some trivial matter in the Auror Office, wasting as much time as she could delegating where there was no need to delegate and tying up loose ends that were already securely knotted.
 It didn’t take Henry Elrod long to catch on that she was dallying about, and on a Thursday afternoon, he sent a polite, yet firmly worded memo from his office directly to her desk.

 Portia was annoyed, but not angry.
 She promptly sent Henry a note of her own, hoping her sense of reluctant resignation would infuse her poor chicken scratch.

-, she wrote.
+All right, she wrote.
 You win this time.
-I’ll be off
+I’ll be off.

 On Friday morning, she went to the Ministry’s Floo Network dressed in her traveling clothes.
 Regrettably, she’d have to make the journey alone, for although she had requested that Moody accompany her, her most trusted and beloved lieutenant would be delayed on a necessary errand for at least three days.
 And since the errand was one of her own devising, she could not very well ask that he return before it was finished.